zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 The built-in classes provide support for linear (constant delay) and exponential with randomization retry intervals.
 There is also a no retry policy for use when another process is handling retries at a higher level.
 However, you can implement your own retry classes if you have specific requirements not provided by the built-in classes.

 Alternate retries switch between primary and secondary storage service location if you are using read access geo-redundant storage (RA-GRS) and the result of the request is a retryable error.
-See [Azure 存储冗余选项](http://msdn.microsoft.com/library/azure/dn727290.aspx) 更多的信息。
+See [Azure Storage Redundancy Options](http://msdn.microsoft.com/library/azure/dn727290.aspx) for more information.

 ### Policy configuration (Azure storage)

 Retry policies are configured programmatically.
-A typical procedure is to create and populate a **TableRequestOptions**, **BlobRequestOptions**, **FileRequestOptions**或 **QueueRequestOptions** instance.
+A typical procedure is to create and populate a **TableRequestOptions**, **BlobRequestOptions**, **FileRequestOptions**, or **QueueRequestOptions** instance.

 ```csharp
 TableRequestOptions interactiveRequestOption = new TableRequestOptions()